Scrum Master Hiring: Demand Creates Supply and the Job Market for Agile Practitioners is No Exception

 38+9 Scrum Master Interview Questions

 Scrum is not a methodology, but a framework.
 There are no rules that apply to every scenario, just best practices that have worked in other organizations before.
 Hence, you have to figure out on your own what is working for your organization–which is a process, not a destination.

 The role of the Scrum master or agile coach in my understanding is hence primarily about leadership and coaching, but not about management.
-And most definitely, the Scrum Master role is not about “process enforcement.”
-Which is also the reason, that the repository contains to a large part questions that are addressing a candidate’s soft skills.
+And most definitely, the Scrum Master role is not about process enforcement.
+Which is also the reason, that the repository contains mostly questions that address a candidate's soft skills.
+‘Agile needs to be pulled; it cannot be pushed.
+(Unless your organization is planning to waste significant investments on some version of cargo cult agile, see also ‘Cargo Cult Agile: The ‘State of Agile’ Checklist for Your Organization.’)

-The PDF contains additional background and contextual information, how the following set of questions can be interpreted.
-I am currently also working on a new edition of the PDF, that will include guidance on desired or acceptable ranges of answers for each question.
+Therefore, the PDF contains additional background and contextual information, how the following set of questions can be interpreted as well as guidance on desired or acceptable ranges of answers for each question — based on such a holistic model.
 The questions themselves are grouped into seven categories.